peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>divisor</code> is null.

+### ShiftRight
+    public EInteger ShiftRight​(EInteger eshift) Returns an arbitrary-precision integer with the bits shifted to the right.
+ For this operation, the arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers" </code>).
+Thus, for negative values, the arbitrary-precision integer is sign-extended.

+**Parameters:**

+* <code>eshift</code> - The number of bits to shift.
+Can be negative, in which case this is the same as shiftLeft with the absolute value of this parameter.

+**Returns:**

+* An arbitrary-precision integer.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>eshift</code> is null.

+### ShiftLeft
+    public EInteger ShiftLeft​(EInteger eshift) Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits given as an arbitrary-precision integer.
+A value of 1 doubles this value, a value of 2 multiplies it by 4, a value of 3 by 8, a value of 4 by 16, and so on.

+**Parameters:**

+* <code>eshift</code> - The number of bits to shift.
+Can be negative, in which case this is the same as shiftRight with the absolute value of this parameter.

+**Returns:**

+* An arbitrary-precision integer.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>eshift</code> is null.

 ### ShiftLeft
     public EInteger ShiftLeft​(int numberBits)
 Returns an arbitrary-precision integer with the bits shifted to the left by